Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Embroker was built from the ground up for technology companies, and that DNA shows in everything from their application process to their coverage options.
 If your agency identifies more as a "tech company that does marketing" than a "marketing company that uses tech," Embroker speaks your language.

 The digital-first platform is genuinely impressive.
 The entire process — from application to quote to binding to certificate generation — happens online without phone calls or paper forms.
-For agency owners who'd rather configure a policy like they configure a SaaS product, Embroker delivers.
+For agency owners who'd rather configure a policy like they configure a Software as a Service (SaaS) product, Embroker delivers that experience.

 What sets Embroker apart is their understanding of how tech companies actually operate.
-Their underwriting models account for cloud infrastructure, SaaS tool dependencies, API integrations, and the specific ways digital businesses handle data.
+Their underwriting models account for cloud infrastructure, SaaS tool dependencies, Application Programming Interface (API) integrations, and the specific ways digital businesses handle data.
 This means fewer awkward questions about "physical file storage" and more relevant questions about your actual risk profile.
+It's a small thing, but it signals that the underwriters on the other end actually understand your business.

-Coverage is solid across the board: cyber liability, errors and omissions, business interruption, and regulatory defense.
+Coverage is solid across the board: cyber liability, Errors and Omissions (E&O), business interruption, and regulatory defense.
 Pricing for a 10-employee agency lands around $80 per month, positioning Embroker in the sweet spot between Hiscox's budget option and Coalition's premium offering.
+One particularly useful feature is the ability to bundle cyber liability with E&O coverage, which can simplify your insurance stack and sometimes reduce overall costs.

 Pros: